 - Sucralose, first approved for use in 1998.
 Brand name is Splenda

-In addition to the six high-intensity sweeteners that are FDA-approved as food additives, the agency has received and has not questioned GRAS notices for two types of plant/fruit based high-intensity sweeteners: certain steviol glycosides obtained from the leaves of the stevia plant (Stevia rebaudiana (Bertoni) Bertoni) and extracts obtained from Siraitia grosvenorii Swingle fruit, also known as Luo Han Guo or monk fruit.
+In addition to the six high-intensity sweeteners that are FDA-approved as food additives, the agency has received and has not questioned GRAS notices for three types of plant/fruit based high-intensity sweeteners: certain steviol glycosides obtained from the leaves of the stevia plant (Stevia rebaudiana (Bertoni) Bertoni) or fermentation-based processes, extracts obtained from Siraitia grosvenorii Swingle fruit, also known as Luo Han Guo or monk fruit, and thaumatin, produced by a plant-based process.

 While these high-intensity sweeteners are considered safe for their intended uses, certain individuals may have a particular sensitivity or adverse reaction to any food substance.
 Consumers should share with their health care provider any concerns they have about a negative food reaction.

-In addition, FDA encourages consumers to report any adverse events through MedWatch: FDA’s safety information and adverse event reporting program.
+In addition, the FDA encourages consumers to report any adverse events through MedWatch: the FDA’s safety information and adverse event reporting program.